Meet our Champions

 Katelyn Mroczek (La Trobe University, Australia)

-Dr. Katelyn Mroczek is a lecturer in microbiology at La Trobe University.
-As a Fellow of the Higher Education Academy, UK, she is passionate about education and teaches across all undergraduate year levels.
-By joining as a Society Champion, she aims to forge meaningful connections, draw inspiration from fellow members, and highlight the importance of microbes in our everyday lives.
-Through science communication and community outreach activities she strives to ignite curiosity and inspire future generations of microbiologists.
+I am a lecturer in microbiology at La Trobe University, Australia.
+As a Fellow of the Higher Education Academy, UK, I am passionate about education and teach across all undergraduate year levels.
+By joining as a Society Champion, I aim to forge meaningful connections, draw inspiration from fellow members and highlight the importance of microbes in our everyday lives.
+Through science communication and community outreach activities I strive to ignite curiosity and inspire future generations of microbiologists.

 -